Church of St. George the Exiler

 [+ Upload Images ]

-According to the 15th-century chronicler, Lentos Machaeras, the Nestorians from Syria, who were aristocrats and financiers in Famagusta in 1360, contributed to the building of the Nestorian church.1
+Enlart erroneously identified this church was the Nestorian church identified by the 15th-century chronicler, Lentos Machaeras, who mentioned the Nestorians from Syria, who were aristocrats and financiers in Famagusta in 1360, contributed to the building of the Nestorian church.1

 The church was originally a single-vessel nave with three bays, terminated on the east end with a semicircular apse.
 According to Enlart's analysis, not long after it was completed, the church was expanded to include two side aisles adjoining the two eastern bays, each terminated with a small apse.